Successful Short Passes

 Prior to the 2013/14 season, Cairney joined Blackburn on loan until January, with his impressive displays resulting in the move being made permanent in the New Year.
 He ended the campaign by winning the club's player of the season award, and he also claimed Rovers' goal of 2014/15 accolade.
 He left Ewood Park having scored nine times in 85 appearances.

-The 2015/16 campaign ended up being his highest scoring season to date, after he picked up eight goals in 42 appearances for the Whites.
+In his first season at Craven Cottage, Cairney nabbed up eight goals in 42 appearances for the Whites.

 The following term he carried on where he left off, and went on to win the Sky Bet Championship's Goal of the Month award for December for his volley at Wolves, before being named EFL Player of the Year at the London Football Awards in March.
 He led Fulham to the Play-Offs - where we were beaten in the Semi-Finals by Reading - and was subsequently voted as our Player of the Season, and named in the PFA Team of the Season.

-Ahead of the 2017/18 campaign, Cairney was officially named Club Captain following the departure of Scott Parker, and committed his future by signing a new contract that keeps him at Craven Cottage until 2021, with an option to extend by a further year.
+Ahead of the 2017/18 campaign, Cairney was officially named Club Captain following the departure of Scott Parker.

 Born in Nottingham, he represented Scotland at Under-21 level having qualified through his father, before making his senior debut against Canada in March 2017.